 TOPIC ANALYSIS COMMENT BEST CASE FINANCIAL SUPPORT & INCENTIVES Room for growth Puerto Rico has a robust film industry development program that relies on tax incentives.
-However this program is financially limited and does assist local productions.
+57 However this program is financially limited and does assist local productions.
 Furthermore, there is a lack of support for documentaries and new media projects.
-British Film Institute (BFI), UK & COCO-I , Assistance with co-writing international co-productions, France LICENSING & REGULATIONS Underdeveloped Sound Diplomacy could not find any specific agency that comprehensively regulates the industry's activities.
-The Audiovisual Media Services Directive (AVMS Directive), European Union NETWORKS AND PROFESSIONAL ASSOCIATIONS SSIONAL growth organizations in the audiovisual sector.
-However, The Louisiana Film & Entertainment Association, U.S. & Collectif 50/50, France EVENTS (CONFERENCES, FAIRS, FESTIVALS) Room for growth There is a lack of relevant festivals with an industry-dedicated section.
-Ventana Sur, Argentina MAP OF RESOURCES Room for growth Discover Puerto Rico provides a list of film locations, inviting tourists to visit them.
-New York State Film Offices, US
+British Film Institute (BFI), UK 58 & COCO-I 59 , Assistance with co-writing international co-productions, France LICENSING & REGULATIONS Underdeveloped Sound Diplomacy could not find any specific agency that comprehensively regulates the industry's activities.
+The Audiovisual Media Services Directive (AVMS Directive), European Union 60 NETWORKS AND PROFESSIONAL ASSOCIATIONS Room for growth There is a lack of a consolidated set of professional organizations in the audiovisual sector.
+However, the Puerto Rico Game Developers Association (PRGDA) has gained relevance over the last few years, partnering with LatAm and U.S. organizations.
+The Louisiana Film & Entertainment Association, U.S. & Collectif 50/50, France 61 EVENTS (CONFERENCES, FAIRS, FESTIVALS) Room for growth There is a lack of relevant festivals with an industry-dedicated section.
+Ventana Sur, Argentina 62 MAP OF RESOURCES Room for growth Discover Puerto Rico provides a list of film locations, inviting tourists to visit them.
+New York State Film Offices, US 63